Domaine de la Solitude Pessac-Léognan 2016

 Wine rated (2019 guide) 92/100

-It is bursting with ripe raspberries and boysenberries, sprinkled with vanilla, as well as blackberry compote.
-The palate is very full-bodied and energetic, with a sensation of freshness and balance.
-Great care has been taken at every stage of the production of this rising star of quality and value.
+It is bursting with ripe raspberries and boysenberries, sprinkled with vanilla, along with blackberry compote.
+The palate is full-bodied and lively, exuding a sense of freshness and balance.
+Great care has been taken at every stage of production for this rising star of quality and value.
 A blend of 55% Cabernet Sauvignon and 45% Merlot.
-Best enjoyed from 2022 onwards.
+Best enjoyed starting in 2022.

 Jeb Dunnuck